microsoft/BuildTourHack/stories/5/512a_Unity.md

         }
     }
     ```
-    The Rotate function is rotating the gameobject this script is attached to.
+    The Rotate function is rotating the GameObject this script is attached to.
 Time.deltaTime is the amount of time since last frame, so it can be used to sync the timing with the clock.
 Vector3.up is really just a Vector: 0,1,0.
 This is used to rotate only around the Y axis, and speed is how fast it will rotate.
 Since we multiply this with Time.deltaTime, speed will control how many degrees it will rotate pr. second.

     Save the code and go back to Unity.